joppuyo/WordPress-Simple-History/_posts/2014-09-06-progress-status-11-loggers-available.md

---
+---
 layout: post
-title: Progress status: 11 loggers available
+title: Progress status&#58; 11 loggers available
---
+---

 The progress of version 2 is slowly moving forward.
 This week i started to get widget logging going.